is flour bad for you

 It is well known that millions of wheat fields are treated with pesticides to control weeds, fungi, and insects.
 Glyphosate is widely used, but that’s just the beginning.
 Farmers also commonly use fungicides like propiconazole, tebuconazole, and chlorothalonil, as well as insecticides such as imidacloprid and clothianidin to protect wheat from fungal infections and insect damage.

-In addition, many wheat seeds are treated with pesticides (like fungicides and insecticides) before they are even planted to “protect” young seedlings from disease and insects, but the chemicals can be absorbed into the growing plant and persist in the grain.
-This means that even if no additional pesticides are sprayed later in the season, residues from seed treatments can still be present in the harvested wheat.
+In addition, many wheat seeds are treated with pesticides (like fungicides and insecticides) before they are even planted in the ground to “protect” young seedlings from disease and insects, but the chemicals can be absorbed into the growing plant and persist in the grain.
+Bayer’s WestBred® wheat seed is generally sold 'pesticide coated', meaning the physical seed kernels are treated with a chemical cocktail before sale.
+This is standard for most modern commercial wheat varieties.

 Image from (ref)